xudafeng/aml/README.md

-AML - A simple asynchronous module loader with dependency management.
+AML
 ===

+> A simple asynchronous module loader with dependency management.
+> by xdf

                                   A                MMMMMMMM                MMMMMMMM   LLLLLLL
                                 A A               M        M             M         M L      L